oulam7722/github-tutorial/README.md

 4. git push
 ```

-1. `git status` to see which files are staged to be committed.
+1. `git status` to see which files are on the staged to be committed.
 2. `git add ` to add a file to the stage `git add .` is to add all your files to the stage
 3. `git commit -m "message here"`  takes a snapshot of the files on the stage. you use a quote and that quote is a message for your current commit which is there now
 4. `git push`  sends commits from you local repository to your remote repository